Detecting and tracking drift in quantum information processors: Time-resolved tomography and benchmarking

-{\bf Time-resolved RB simulation details.} In the Results we demonstrate time-resolved RB on simulated data.
-This demonstration is of time-resolved \emph{direct randomized benchmarking} (DRB) \cite{proctor2018direct} on two qubits, with a gate set consisting of a \textsc{cphase} gate between the qubits (\ie, a controlled $\sigma_z$), rotations around the $\hat{x}$ and $\hat{y}$ axes by $\pm \frac{\pi}{2}$ and $\pi$ on each qubit, and the Hadamard and idle gates on each qubit.
-The details of how DRB circuits are sampled (\ie, the $\Phi_m$ of DRB) can be found in Ref.~\cite{proctor2018direct}; they are omitted as they are not relevant to assessing the performance of time-resolved RB.
+In the main text we demonstrate time-resolved RB on simulated data.
+This demonstration is of time-resolved direct randomized benchmarking (DRB) \cite{proctor2018direct} on two qubits, with a gate set consisting of a \textsc{cphase} gate between the qubits (\ie, a controlled $\sigma_z$), rotations around the $\hat{x}$ and $\hat{y}$ axes by $\pm \frac{\pi}{2}$ and $\pi$ on each qubit, and the Hadamard and idle gates on each qubit.
+The details of how DRB circuits are sampled (\ie, the $\Phi_m$ of DRB) can be found in Ref.~\cite{proctor2018direct} --- they are omitted here as they are not relevant to assessing the performance of time-resolved RB.

 We simulated gates with time-dependent coherent phase errors and time-independent depolarizing errors.
-Each gate is modeled as the perfect gate followed by the error map $\mathcal{E}(t)=\mathcal{D}_{\gamma}\circ\mathcal{R}_{z}(\theta(t))$ on each qubit, where $\mathcal{D}_{\gamma}[\rho] = \gamma\rho + (1-\gamma)\mathds{1}/2$ is a 1-qubit depolarizing map with $\gamma = 1 - 0.04/3 $ (making the probability of error 1\%) and
+Each gate is modeled as the perfect gate followed by the error map